Search Free St. Clair County Records: Court, Divorce, Arrests & More

 The information below details how to obtain vital records in St. Clair through the Clerk, the County Vital Records Division, and the State Department of Health.

 To find out if someone is married, the Clerk’s Office is the place to go (or to write to).
-To request a certificate of marriage, individuals can fill out a request with the name of the bride (maiden name) and groom, as well as a few other details.
+To request a certificate of marriage, individuals can fill out the Vital Records Application Form with the name of the bride (maiden name) and groom, as well as a few other details.

 Marriage records are available for marriages that took place from 1763 until now.
 The request can be delivered in person or via mail.
 Each certificate costs $15, and every extra copy $8.